Desmond Tan (actor): Career

-Tan first came to prominence in the entertainment industry when he finished runner-up to Andie Chen in Star Search 2007.
+In 2007, Tan participated in Star Search 2007, a Mediacorp's reality talent search show, and was runner-up in the show.
 He was awarded a contract with Mediacorp and began his part time acting career with some minor roles in various Channel 8 dramas.

 After almost five years in the industry, Tan won his first award, the Rocket Award, at the 2012 Star Awards for the biggest breakthrough after a critically acclaimed performance as rickshaw driver Luo Xiaoxiao in the anniversary drama A Song to Remember.

-Tan's rising popularity also earned him the ambassadorship of Samsung's GALAXY Camera in 2012 and later, as Samsung Mobile's Lifestyle Ambassador for the GALAXY S4 in 2013.
+In 2018, he starred as the fictional serial killer Derek Ho in Code of Law.
+Tan later won Best Actor at the Star Awards for his role as Loke Junguang in When Duty Calls, a military television series sponsored by the Ministry of Defence and Ministry of Home Affairs.

-Tan has won 9 Star Awards for Top 10 Most Popular Male Artistes in 2014, 2017, 2018, 2019, 2021, 2022, 2023, 2024 and 2025 respectively.
+Tan had won ten Star Awards for Top 10 Most Popular Male Artistes in 2014, 2017, 2018, 2019, 2021, 2022, 2023, 2024, 2025 and 2026.

+During the Star Awards 2026, Tan won his second Best Actor award for Devil Behind The Gate and his tenth Most Popular Male Artiste award.
+He also won the BYD Favourite Male Character Award for the same role.